ferdanisam/Java-Game-FlappyBird/README.md

 2. Using space bar to jump, p to pause the game, esc to quit the game

-3. I wish you enjoys my game and have a wonderful rest of your day
+3. I wish you enjoy my game and have a wonderful rest of your day

 ## ScreenShot